 - There are 3,213 small businesses in the export business that account for 31.1% of Louisiana’s $61.9 billion worth of export revenue.

-- The top 5 industries with the largest share of small business employees are:
+- Five industries claim the largest share of small business employees:

 - Louisiana has both a corporation franchise tax and a corporation income tax.
 The corporation franchise tax is basically a net worth tax imposed for the privilege of doing business in Louisiana.
 The tax rate is broken down as follows: